chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 ---------------------------
 Files Used in This Example
 ---------------------------

+All files mentioned below are located in the example's folder (``examples/rpt/count-calculation``).

-- File containing detector positions: ``examples/rpt/count-calculation/positions.detector``
+- File containing detector positions: ``positions.detector``
-- File containing particle positions for the first scenario:  ``examples/rpt/count-calculation/positions-horizontalx.particle``
+- File containing particle positions for the first scenario:  ``positions-horizontalx.particle``
-- File containing particle positions for the second scenario  ``examples/rpt/count-calculation/positions-horizontaly.particle``
+- File containing particle positions for the second scenario  ``positions-horizontaly.particle``
-- File containing particle positions for the third scenario:  ``examples/rpt/count-calculation/positions-vertical.particle``
+- File containing particle positions for the third scenario:  ``positions-vertical.particle``
-- File containing particle positions for the fourth scenario:  ``examples/rpt/count-calculation/positions-diagonal.particle``
+- File containing particle positions for the fourth scenario:  ``positions-diagonal.particle``
-- Parameter file: ``examples/rpt/count-calculation/rpt-count-calculation.prm``
+- Parameter file: ``rpt-count-calculation.prm``
-- Python script for post-processing the data: ``examples/rpt/count-calculation/rpt_count-calculation_plot.py``
+- Postprocessing Python script: ``rpt_count-calculation_plot.py``

 -------------------------